 Of course, there may be times when you will specifically want to do something fun.
 By all means, do those things.
 But only do them if this is what you’ve scheduled for yourself to do.
 For someone, it may be videos of cats.
-My personal guilty pleasure is fail compilation videos.
+My personal guilty pleasure is the fail compilation videos.
 Each to their own.

 Up to this point, the tech companies were able to profit precisely because we wanted more dopamine-inducing attention-destroying features, even without being aware of it.
-However, things can change if more people will recognize the ability to focus as the most important meta-skill in the current world and will start taking active measures to work on it.
+However, things can change if more people recognize the ability to focus as the most important meta-skill in the current world and start taking active measures to work on it.

 Any good business responds to consumer demand if it wants to remain profitable.
 So, if being mindful becomes a new popular trend, the demand for distracting consumer tech will drop.

-If, however, it never happens, there is still a huge benefit of being a mindful individual in the society where the ability to maintain focus is rare.
+If, however, it never happens, there is still a huge benefit of being a mindful individual in a society where the ability to maintain focus is rare.
 Things will just be way easier for you than for most of the people.